TonyCTurner/frontend-module-0-capstone/day_3/day3-exercises.md

 Chapter 13 & 15 Questions

 1. Describe the differences between border, margin, and padding.

+    padding surrounds the content. border surrounds the padding. margin surrounds the border.

 2. For a CSS rule padding: 1px 2px 5px 10px, what sides of the content box does each pixel value correspond to?

+    1=top, 2=right, 5=bottom, 10=left

 3. Describe the difference between block-level and inline elements.

+    block-level elements are stacked one on top of another.
+Inline elements are side by side.

 4. What is the role of fixed positioning, and why is z-index important in the scenario of using fixed positioning?

 5. What is the difference between a fixed and liquid layout?